RedHatGov/serverless-workshop-dashboard/workshop/content/lab3.2_ml_prediction.md

 You should see the `model.pkl` file in the output.

-Awesome, you have the ML model ready to go.
-We also wrote the code for the prediction service.
-This will load the ML model, run a REST `/predict` endpoint, and respond, indicating if the model predicted a legitimate disaster message.
-Take a look at the code [here][5].
+Awesome, the ML model is ready to go.
+The code for the prediction service was already written for you.
+This will load the ML model, run a REST endpoint, and respond, indicating if the model predicted a legitimate disaster message.
+The prediction code is [here][5] if you want to take a look.

 ## Prediction Service

-In order to deploy the `NLP Prediction Service`, we need to build the container image.
+Let's deploy the NLP Prediction Service on OpenShift Serverless.

-Build the container image using `s2i`:
+Build the container image:

 ```execute
 oc new-build python:3.6~https://github.com/RedHatGov/serverless-workshop-code#workshop --name prediction --context-dir=model/prediction
 ```

-Wait until the build completes.
+Wait until the build completes:

-List the pods:

 ```execute
 oc get pods